Clinical Studies: Photobiomodulation Therapy for Fertility and Reproductive Health

 Photobiomodulation Therapy for Infertility (Grinstead et al, 2019).

-The authors concluded that Photobiomodulation Therapy for Fertility offers a promising option for women facing reproductive health issues, as a natural, non-invasive supplement, to other types of Assisted Reproductive Technology (ART).
+The authors conclude that Photobiomodulation Therapy for Fertility offers a promising option for women facing reproductive health issues, as a natural, non-invasive supplement, to other types of Assisted Reproductive Technology (ART).
+Laser equipment utilised in this report was the Powermedic Gigalaser for Fertility, which is one of the devices we use at our clinic at 134 Harley Street, London.

 Low-Level Laser Therapy Modulates Ovarian Function in Mature Female Mice (Oubina et al, 2019)